Ellora Caves: Chhota Kailasha: Cave 30

 The Chhota Kailasha, or the little Kailasha, is so named due to the similarity of the carvings to those in the Kailasha temple.
 This temple was likely built in the early 9th century, concurrent with the construction of the lower level of the Indra Sabha, some decades after the completion of the Kailasha Temple.
 It features two larger-than-life size reliefs of dancing Indra, one with eight arms and another with twelve, both adorned with ornaments and a crown; Indra's arms are shown in various mudra reminiscent of the dancing Shiva artworks found in nearby Hindu caves.
 However, the iconography has several differences that indicate this cave shows a dancing Indra and not a dancing Shiva.
 The Indra panels at the entrance also feature other deities, celestials, musicians and dancers.

 Art historian Lisa Owen has raised questions concerning whether music and dance were part of 9th-century Jainism, given that Jain theology focuses on meditative asceticism.
 Rajan, for example, has proposed that Cave 30 May have originally been a Hindu monument that was later converted into a Jain temple.
 However, Owen suggests that the celebration-filled artwork in this temple is better understood as part of the Samavasarana doctrine in Jainism.

 The overlap between Jain and Hindu mythologies has caused confusion, given Book Three of the Hindu Mahabharata describes Indra's abode as one filled with a variety of heroes, courtesans, and artisans, within a paradise-like setting.
 This imagery is repeated throughout Cave 30, similar to the Hindu caves, setting the context of the temple.
-However, the symbolism closer to the centre of the temple is more aligned with the core ideas of Jainism; a greater prevalence of meditating images and Jinas – the place where the Jain devotee would perform his or her ritual abhisheka (worship).
+However, the symbolism closer to the centre of the temple is more aligned with the core ideas of Jainism: a greater prevalence of meditating images and Jinas, the place where the Jain devotee would perform his or her ritual abhisheka (worship).

 Cave 31

 Cave 31, consisting of four pillars, a small shrine a number of carvings, was not completed.
-Carvings of Parshvanatha, guarded by yaksha Dharanendra with his 7 hoods, and Gommateshvara were made into the left and right walls of the hall, respectively, while within the shrine resides an idol of Vardhamana Mahavir Swami.
+Carvings of Parshvanatha, guarded by yaksha Dharanendra with his 7 hoods, and Bahubali were made into the left and right walls of the hall, respectively, while within the shrine resides an idol of Mahavira.
 The idol is seated in a padmasan position on a lion-throne and a chakra is seen in the middle panel of the throne.
 The figure of yaksha Matanga on an elephant is on the left side of shrine while one of yakshi Siddhaiki, seated in savya-lalitasana on a lion with a child on her lap, is on the right.